Luge Canada

 1988 Olympic Legacy

 The legacy of the 1988 Olympic Winter Games in Calgary has helped transcend Canada’s luge program – introducing hundreds of youth to the sliding sports.
-The bobsleigh/luge/skeleton track at Canada Olympic Park is home to Canada's Olympic Luge development program, which has trained many high-potential athletes since the track opened.
+The bobsleigh/luge/skeleton track at Canada Olympic Park was home to Canada's Olympic Luge development program, which has trained many high-potential athletes since the track opened until its closure in 2019.

-With the Olympic legacy in their backyard, Calgary’s Olympic legacy has introduced and developed many luge athletes into medal contenders at all levels internationally including this generation of Olympians such as: Alex Gough, Sam Edney, Tristan Walker, Justin Snith, Kim McRae who had a track to the podium paved for them by Regan Lauscher, Jeff Christie and the doubles team of Chris Moffat and Mike Moffat.
+Calgary’s Olympic legacy introduced and developed many luge athletes into medal contenders at all levels internationally including this generation of Olympians such as: Alex Gough, Sam Edney, Tristan Walker, Justin Snith, Kim McRae who had a track to the podium paved for them by Regan Lauscher, Tyler Seitz, Jeff Christie and the doubles team of Chris Moffat and Mike Moffat.

 2010 Olympic Legacy